Redstone Loop Trail (2,238 to 2,323 ft)

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this is a safe trail if you stay on the trail.
-The rocks are pretty inviting, however, so if you climb on the outcrops, watch your step and watch your kids.
+The rocks are inviting, so if you climb on the outcrops, watch your step and watch your kids.

 Getting to the Trailhead

-This hike is located along Northshore Road in Lake Mead National Recreation Area, about 1.25 hours northeast of Las Vegas.
+This hike is located along Northshore Road in Lake Mead National Recreation Area, about 1 hour northeast of Las Vegas.

 The Hike

-From the trailhead (Table 2, Waypoint 01), the well-maintained and nearly level trail runs south-southeast towards the east (left) side of a large red sandstone outcrop (Wpt.
-02).
 The trail runs around the east side of the outcrop to the southeast corner (Wpt.
 03), loops around the back to the southwest (Wpt.
-04) and northwest (Wpt.05) corners, and returns to the trailhead (Wpt.
+04) and northwest (Wpt.05) corners, and returns through the picnic area to the trailhead (Wpt.
 01).

 This is a scenic area where the bright red sandstone outcrops contrast with the gray limestone mountains.
 There are several other outcrops in the area, and the views in all directions are spectacular.
 Although this trail is short, and I wouldn't go out there just to hike it, trail is well worth a visit if you are out at the lake for some other reason.
 For example, this would be a good place to stop with out-of-town visitors who don't have the time to take a longer hike.

-If you are fortunate enough to be here after a windy day, the sand along the trail will have been smoothed out by the wind, and you will be able to see many animal tracks in the soft, smooth sand.
+For those fortunate enough to visit after a windstorm, the sand along the trail will have been smoothed out by the wind, and there will be many animal tracks in the soft, smooth sand.
 There should be many tracks from kangaroo rats, pocket mice, lizards, beetles, and perhaps a snake.
 Watch for marks left by these animals as they went about their daily (or nightly) activities.
-Kangaroo rats have long tails and hop like kangaroos, so they leave paired footprints on each side of a tail mark.
-You can tell how fast they were moving by the distance between the foot marks.

-Lizards walk on all four feet, so they leave tail tracks with lots of footprints scattered along the tail mark.
-Beetles leave all sorts of footprints, usually some regular pattern of closely spaced marks; these often look mechanical.
 Snake tracks, and you rarely see these, look like a wide, smooth, flat, continuous depression in the sand with little mounds of sand pushed up where the snake pushed against the ground while moving along.
 Count yourself among the lucky if you see a snake track.

-Table 2.
+Table 1.
 Hiking Coordinates Based on GPS Data (NAD27; UTM Zone 11S).
-Download GPS Waypoints (*.gpx) file.
+Download Hiking GPS Waypoints (*.gpx) file.

 Wpt.
-Location Easting Northing Elev(ft) Point-to-Point Distance (mi) Cumulative Distance (mi) Verified
+Location Easting Northing Elevation (ft) Point-to-Point Distance (mi) Cumulative Distance (mi) Verified

 01 Trailhead 723297 4013463 2,238 0.00 0.00 GPS